ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 - Pivot tables (to analyze the data from different angles to identify trends and patterns so as to make informed decision)

 ###  EXPLORATORY DATA ANALYSIS (EDA):
-A Comprehensive Exploratory Data (EDA) were deployed using Excel tools and relevant techniques to the context of each analysis.
+An Exploratory Data (EDA) was deployed using Excel tools and relevant techniques to the context of each analysis.
 I will explore the Amazon sales data to answer these key questions.

 ##### Task Question 1: